-Record flights require a declaration recorded in a FR per 1.1.3, and any error in the declaration will invalidate the claim.
-A multiplace glider declaration shall include the name of the co-pilot.
+Record flights require a declaration recorded in a Level 1 "all flights" FR per 1.1.4, and any error in the declaration will invalidate the claim.
+A multi-place glider declaration shall include the name of the co-pilot.
 When multiple FRs are used, the declarations in each must be identical for a claim to be valid.

-Note: SC3C-2.6 has general notes on declarations and 6.4 on the declaration format as it appears in an .iqc file.
+Note: SC3C-2.6 has general notes on declarations and 6.4 on the declaration format as it appears in an .igc file.
 Consult the FR user manual for the method an FR uses to record the declaration date and time.